vxjpii314/Hamiltonian_Simulation_QIntern-2024-/README.md

 $$\frac{d\rho}{dt} = -i[H, \rho] + \sum_j \left( V_j \rho V_j^\dagger - \frac{1}{2}\{V_j^\dagger V_j, \rho\} \right)$$

 The problem is, simulating this on a quantum computer is not straightforward.
 Many existing algorithms require complicated control logic, amplitude amplification, or ancilla-heavy procedures.
-The paper I studied proposes something cleaner — reduce the whole thing to a **Hamiltonian simulation** problem, which is much better understood.
+The paper I studied proposes something cleaner in order to reduce the whole thing to a **Hamiltonian simulation** problem, which is much better understood.

 ---